This article originally appeared on VICE UK.

 My sex education consisted of a 280-pound nun denouncing abortion.

-She handed out tiny gold brooches of feet to illustrate the size a baby would be if you terminated a pregnancy at 10 weeks.
+She handed out tiny gold casts of feet to illustrate the size a baby would be if you terminated a pregnancy at ten weeks.
 Prior to that, my biology teacher stuck on some video about sperm before segueing gracelessly into a chat about periods.
 I asked this question then and I ask it now: Is there any woman in the world who has actually cocked her leg up on the bathtub to insert a tampon?